Ganeshmakesprojects/Amazon-web-Scraper/README.md

 Note :
 If you want to run the code
-The path to chrome driver should be given on line
-The email address and password should be given on line The receiver email address shouls be mentioned on line
+The path to chrome driver should be given on 26th line The email address and password should be given on 122nd and 124th line The receiver email address shouls be mentioned on 135th line